-Each room in the residence hall is furnished with a bed, desk and dresser.
+Each room in the residence hall is furnished with a bunk bed, two desks and two night stands.
 Each quad is provided with an ironing board and iron.
 University-owned furniture may not be moved into or out of rooms.
 Violators will be fined a minimum of \$50 and face possible disciplinary action.
 Bunk beds and desks may not be disassembled.
 Personal furniture will not be allowed to be substituted for University-owned furniture.
 Couches, oversized chairs or love seats must not exceed five feet in length.
 Shelves are to be of solid construction only and are limited to six feet in height.
 ResLife personnel reserve the right to determine whether or not a piece of furniture is acceptable.